Alipsa/rideutils/README.md

 _@param:_ languageTag - The short code for the local e.g. en-US.
-For a full list of language tags see https://www.oracle.com/java/technologies/javase/jdk8-jre8-suported-locales.html Deafult value NA vill be converted to the system default language setting.
+For a full list of language tags see https://www.oracle.com/java/technologies/javase/jdk8-jre8-suported-locales.html Default value NA vill be converted to the system default language setting.

 _@param:_ monthFormat - determines the format of the month in the dialog